Coffee shops, bakeries with seats and the places New Orleans lingers in over a cortado.

 Tip: The avocado toast and the kale smoothie are the rotating regulars; the back porch is the prime seat.

-Signature drink: Crepe with espresso
+Signature drink: Espresso with locally-roasted beans

 ← Back to New Orleans food guide